Zaynity/devops-lab/README.md

 Welcome to my personal DevOps lab repository.
 This space is designed for experimentation and learning around modern DevOps tooling, infrastructure automation, and CI/CD practices.

 This project is evolving over time as I integrate and test different technologies and workflows.
-For now, the setup includes a basic Kubernetes cluster with a local Docker registry and a documentation website.

 [Documentation](http://178.62.3.69:30080/)